 While these objections are understandable, consider the case of Blockbuster.
 The video rental firm was, in the 1990s, the king of home movie rental.
 However, they failed to see the importance of digital streaming.
 Within a couple of decades had seen their business completely swallowed by online rivals like Netflix.

 BIM software represents a comparable digitisation of the construction industry.
-And so, firms which wish to survive must learn from the case of Blockbuster: going digital is no longer an option.
+And so, firms which wish to survive must learn from the case of Blockbuster: going digital is not optional.

 The good news is that being BIM-ready does not necessarily require you to invest huge sums of money in new technology and skills.
-Depending on where you sit in the construction process, it may require little more than arming your teams with apps to use on their smartphones.
+Depending on where you sit in the construction process, you may just have to arm your teams with apps to use on their smartphones.

-To understand how to get started with BIM software, it’s useful to gain a picture of how BIM is used in projects as a whole:
+To understand how to start using BIM software, here’s how BIM is used in projects as a whole:

 - BIM projects normally start with the architecture phase when architects and other technical experts create the design.
-In this phase, BIM helps in making better design decisions and gives you an insight into the project lifecycle by using Revit.
+In this phase, BIM helps in making better design decisions and gives you an insight into the project lifecycle via Revit.

 - The next step is civil and structural design.
 Here, BIM connects the workflow and improves predictability by using civil 3D.

-- Next is the MEP (mechanical, electrical plumbing) and plant design phase where you can guarantee efficient collaboration by using AutoCAD Plant 3Dand Revit.
+- Next is the MEP (mechanical, electrical plumbing) and plant design phase.
+Here, you can guarantee efficient collaboration by using AutoCAD Plant 3Dand Revit.

-- Last but not least is the construction phase when you can start digitizing the whole construction site and merge between all the previous stages to ensure the most accurate as-built ratio.
+- Last but not least is the construction phase.
+This is when you can start digitizing the whole construction site and merge between all the previous stages to ensure the most accurate as-built ratio.